Tangled: Before Ever After

 The film premiered on March 10, 2017, on Disney Channel.
 It features two new songs, "Life After Happily Ever After" and "Wind in My Hair", from Alan Menken and Glenn Slater, who together wrote the songs for the original film.
 "Wind in My Hair" would go on to become the opening theme of Rapunzel's Tangled Adventure.
-Mandy Moore, Zachary Levi and M. C. Gainey reprise their roles from Tangled as Rapunzel, Eugene Fitzherbert and the Captain of the Guard, respectively.
-It is the fourth animated Disney Channel Original Movie following Kim Possible Movie: So the Drama, The Proud Family Movie, and Phineas and Ferb the Movie: Across the 2nd Dimension, and the first film to be based on a Walt Disney Animation Studios film.
+Mandy Moore, Zachary Levi, and M. C. Gainey reprise their roles from Tangled as Rapunzel, Eugene Fitzherbert, and the Captain of the Guard, respectively.
+It is the fourth animated Disney Channel Original Movie following Kim Possible Movie: So the Drama, The Proud Family Movie, and Phineas and Ferb the Movie: Across the 2nd Dimension, and the first of them to be based on a Walt Disney Animation Studios film.
+It is also the second Disney Channel Original Movie based on material from Walt Disney Animation Studios, after the 2015 live-action film Descendants.

 Plot

 Six months after the events of Tangled, Rapunzel is set to become the official Princess of Corona.
 However, on the day before her coronation ceremony, Rapunzel and Eugene Fitzherbert, riding Maximus and Fidella, are out in the forest racing each other to the border wall with the Royal Guards in pursuit.
 Rapunzel is the first to make it to the wall and climbs to the top where she sees on the other side a magnificent view of the land beyond the kingdom.
 After a while the guards catch up and escort the two of them back to the castle.

 Upon returning to the castle, Cassandra, Rapunzel's lady-in-waiting, is waiting for her.
 Cassandra has been given the task to care for Rapunzel and help her adjust to life as the princess.
 While Rapunzel is happy to be reunited with her parents, she struggles to adjust to her new life as a princess.
-She tries her best but she feels overwhelmed with the amount of responsibility that comes with being a princess and because of her father's fear of losing her again, he denies her desire to explore the world and has heavy security placed around her.
+She tries her best but she feels overwhelmed with the amount of responsibility that comes with being a princess and because of his fear of losing her again, her father, King Frederic, denies her desire to explore the world and has heavy security placed around her.
 On the eve of her coronation, Eugene builds up the courage to propose to her.
 Rapunzel is shocked and delighted but, despite her love for him, she does not feel ready to marry him and rejects his proposal.
 Returning to her room, Cassandra believes Rapunzel could use some down time and offers to sneak her out and take her beyond Corona's security wall.